-The faculty members in the School of Nursing are committed to providing students with the more than just the skills of an advanced practice nurse.
+The faculty members in the Marjorie K. Unterberg School of Nursing and Health Studies are committed to providing students with more than just the skills of an advanced practice nurse.
 Far more than just a clinical perspective, those enrolled are part of a realistic, idealistic, future-oriented teaching/learning process that promotes the development of the cognitive, affective, and psychomotor abilities contributing to professional growth and ultimate personal responsibility for continued learning.

 In today's ever changing health care environment, nurses, especially nurse executives and managers, require leadership skills that provide direction for a new generation of nurses.
 The nursing administration track effectively prepares graduates with the knowledge and skills necessary to practice at an executive nurse level.
 In addition to the core of nursing courses, a concentration of three courses in economics, financial accounting and management is given through the Leon Hess Business School.